A format defines the conditions of an ad creative, such as its file size and dimensions

 To create a new template, click the Create a template button.

 To edit a template, click the name of the template file you wish to edit.

 The Advar templates screen lists all available Advar templates.

 The Advar templates screen lists the name of the Advar template in the Format column.

 To create a new Advar template, click the Create an advar template button.

 To edit an Advar template, click the name of the Advar.

 Template Repository lets you control Template Files and Advar Templates with a Git version control system.
 Once this option is active you can keep your templates in your own version control system, keep detailed history of your changes and easily switch between different versions of your templates.
 You edit your templates in the IDE of your choice, and simply checkout a branch in your Adhese account.

-Changes in the checked out version on your Adhese account will be applied to all creatives using the updated templates, at the next publish cycle.
+Changes in the checked out version on your Adhese account will be applied to all creatives using the updated templates with the next publish.